ryanczm/Betting-Against-Beta/readme.md

+# Betting Against Beta

+The utility functions are in `factors.py`.
+The main notebook is `bab.ipynb`.

 This post is a project based off Frazzini & Pedersen's 2006 paper, which demonstrates the Betting against Beta factor - a factor that is long low-beta and short high-beta stocks - to exploit the empirical flatness of the Capital Market Line.
 I reconstruct the BAB factors and do some basic analysis, learning introductory concepts in factor investing.
-The code is  [here](https://github.com/ryanczm/HFT-in-LOB).

 To be honest, it is difficult to do anything innovate over what the paper has already covered, and I think I have enough confidence to turn to trading projects already.